Email: greg.reichberg@prio.org

-International ethics, artificial intelligence, religion and politics, moral philosophy in the tradition of Thomas Aquinas
+International and military ethics, artificial intelligence, religion and politics, moral philosophy in the tradition of Thomas Aquinas

-In 2021 he was appointed consultor to the Holy See's Dicastery for Promoting Integral Human Development, headquartered in Vatican City.
-His contribution focuses on disarmament, the ethical implications of new military technologies, and broader issues of war and peace.
+A member of the Pontifical Academy of Social Sciences since 2016, in 2021 he was appointed consultor to the Holy See’s Dicastery for Promoting Integral Human Development, headquartered in Vatican City, where his contribution focuses on disarmament, the ethical implications of new military technologies, and broader issues of war and peace.

 PRIO Paper